jnh277/battery_simulation/README.md

 # Battery Simulation in Rust

 A battery load-following simulator written in Rust with Python bindings.
+For learning rust and how to integrate it with Python.

 ## Project Structure